colinyjchung/jinnzhong/content/posts/2024-W05-EOW-report.md

 ## EOW Time Tracking

 The following is based on logged productive hours using [Timeular](https://timeular.com/?linkId=lp_182779&sourceId=colin-yj-chung&tenantId=timeular).
-The key here is to ensure there is a good balance between fiction writing and client work, and that hours _are_ dedicated to actual fiction writing versus procrastination, using "too busy at work" as an excuse, or other "safe, related distractions" like craft education, or doing unnecessary "fiction-related" activities.

-* F = Fiction writing work. <-- increase
-* X = Activities related to fiction, but not actual writing! <-- minimize
-* C = Paid client work. <-- maintain
-* P = Business related work. <-- maintain
+Parameters and definitions in footnote[^2].

 | TYPE | % | BAR |
 | :--- | :---: | :--- |